The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Background

-Rather than formalizing theoretical learners that rely on Kolmogorov complexity, which is in general uncomputable, \citet{fernandez2014we} and \citet{gomez2016empirical} test out popular machine learning algorithms on a diverse array of datasets to see if any existing algorithms are plausibly universal.
-These works, which directly respond to no free lunch theorems, indicate that Wolpert’s no free lunch theorem \citep{wolpert1996lack} may not restrict machine learning in practice.
-Another line of work similarly shows that a single transformer model can perform well on a vast test bed of problems by mimicking Bayesian inference with in-context learning, and in fact achieves state-of-the-art on small tabular datasets \citep{mullertransformers, hollmann2022tabpfn}.

-Whereas \citet{fernandez2014we} and \citet{gomez2016empirical} demonstrate empirically that single learners can perform well on average across real-world problems, our own work explains why this phenomenon is possible, relating the success of machine learning to the low Kolmogorov complexity of real-world data along with the preference of our models for low complexity (see \cref{subsec:nncompressors}).
-In this work, we clarifying the role that incompressibility plays in preventing learning on random data by deriving a no free lunch theorem directly from Kolmogorov complexity.

-\textbf{PAC-Bayes and the marginal likelihood. } The PAC-Bayes framework is a convenient paradigm for proving generalization bounds on parametric models, while avoiding the pitfalls of uniform convergence.
+\textbf{PAC-Bayes generalization theory. } The PAC-Bayes framework is a convenient paradigm for proving generalization bounds on parametric models, while avoiding the pitfalls of uniform convergence.
 Rather than considering all elements of the hypothesis class on equal footing, we choose prior and posterior distributions over the parameters, and the generalization gap for elements of the posterior depends merely on the discrepancy between the two as measured by the KL divergence.
-This framework can explain many favorable properties of neural networks like flat minima \citep{hochreiter1997flat}, noise resilience \citep{arora2018stronger}, compressibility \citep{zhou2018non}, and it can also provide nonvacuous generalization bounds with most recent bounds drawing directly from Kolmogorov complexity and the universal prior \citep{kapoor2022}.
+This framework can explain many favorable properties of neural networks like flat minima \citep{hochreiter1997flat}, noise resilience \citep{arora2018stronger}, and compressibility \citep{zhou2018non}.
+It can also provide nonvacuous generalization bounds, with recent bounds drawing directly from Kolmogorov complexity and the universal prior \citep{kapoor2022}.

-The marginal likelihood, or the probability that a random sample from the prior generates the data, is a natural statement of Occam’s razor or the idea that simple models should be preferred \citep{mackay2003information, lotfi2022bayesian}.
-A prior which achieves high marginal likelihood will prefer the observed training set to random data, indicating that it provides a compression of the observations.
-The marginal likelihood is also directly related to PAC-Bayes generalization theory since the popular Catoni generalization bound \citep{catoni2007pacbayes} can be re-written as a function of the marginal likelihood when the PAC-Bayes posterior is assumed to be the true Bayesian posterior \citep{germain2016pac, lotfi2023bayesian}.

-Existing works in the generalization bound literature show that a model generalizes with high probability on a particular data distribution whenever it is compressible (i.e. has low complexity) with respect to the prior, but the prior is chosen specifically for the dataset at hand (e.g. CNNs for image classification) and furthermore the prior is often tuned directly on a fraction of the training set \citep{dziugaite2017computing, dziugaite2018data, perez2021tighter}.
-In fact, there exists a widely held belief in the generalization community that problem-specific priors, notably ones which are tuned on the training set, are necessary for strong generalization bounds \citep{dziugaite2021role}, and this belief manifests in data-dependent prior bounds across the literature.